 Strategic Goals

-- Guides data-driven decisions
+- Guide data-informed decisions

 Core Values